Wondering how to write the perfect diversity essay for medical school? Stick around to find out our top tips!

 No matter the length of your secondary essays, you should always structure it with the following:

 The introduction should begin to tell your main story.
-It should introduce one to three examples so that the reader knows what to expect in the essay.
+It should introduce your main talking points so that the reader knows what to expect in the essay.
 Strong introductions often have a hook, which can appear as the beginning of an interesting and evocative anecdote.

-The body of your diversity essay should demonstrate your examples through reflective storytelling.
+The body of your diversity essay should delve into your unique experience through reflective storytelling.
 Here is where you will go into compelling details about your examples.
 The body will also demonstrate how your diversity will be an asset to the school and your peers and colleagues.

 It’s also important to show rather than tell.
 For example, rather than list all of the personal characteristics that make you diverse, use imagery and storytelling to show these personal characteristics in action.